adulting-dev/adulting.dev/README.md

 # adulting.dev
-Repo for the 2019 [adulting.dev](https://www.adulting.dev/) website.
+Repo for the [adulting.dev](https://www.adulting.dev/) website.
+You can switch to the 2019 branch to see the codebase as it was in 2019.

 This site builds via Flask and Flask Frozen.
 The content lives in [Contentful](https://www.contentful.com/) and the site itself is hosted and deployed via netlify.